MiguelSperle/Backend-server-spacetime/Readme.md

 # how I used this project

-I used this project at version mobile and web, where I was able to use both two
+I have two front-end projects of type mobile and web, I was able to use both in this same project.